In Memoriam

 Adeline

 Adeline was in her late twenties when we rescued her from a livestock auction in California.
 Abused as a rodeo tripping horse, she was terrified of humans and needed a long recovery in Malibu.
 With gentle handling, she got to the point where she would touch her nose to my hand when we said, "Bump, Addie".
 She’d do it over and over just to hear the words "good girl" and visibly shared our delight in the connection.
 When she moved to Oregon, she enjoyed happy years running free with several mustang herds.
-When she started losing weight, we brought her with some hard keepers, where she found love very late in life with a Red Desert senior.
+When she started losing weight, we brought her in with some hard keepers.
 The end was not unexpected as she had been losing weight all winter and liver cancer was suspected.
 We chose not to put her through the stress of a biopsy as we knew her time had come and helped her pass quietly and peacefully.
 “One last time, bump, Addie… good girl… you are such a good girl.”
 Rest in peace, Sweet Adeline. #skydogadeline

 Badger